malhotraprithvi/LSA/README.md

 # LSA
-All the practicals for Roll No 60 TYCS are put here.
+All the practicals for Roll No 60 TYCS are uploaded here.